-During counseling it is important to let the patient know that they can always come in to have an IUD or implant removed for any reason: this is their right.
+It is important to let the patient know that they can always come in to have an IUD or implant removed for any reason: this is their right.
 Make sure they know what to expect and that you are available to help manage side effects if they experience any.
 Also, it is important to stress that return to fertility is immediate.

-Consider using this phrase anytime you are discussing an IUD or Implant:
+Consider using the following phrase anytime you are discussing an IUD:

-Copper IUD: “This IUD is good for up to _____years [12 years if copper; 7 years if levonorgestrel 52 mg; 5 years if Kyleena; 3 years if Skyla], but if you want to get pregnant before then or you would like it removed for any reason, come in, we will remove it and your ability to get pregnant will return to whatever is normal for you immediately.”
+“This IUD is good for up to _____years [12 years if copper; 7 years if levonorgestrel 52 mg; 5 years if Kyleena; 3 years if Skyla], but if you want to get pregnant before then or you would like it removed for any reason, come in, we will remove it, and your ability to get pregnant will immediately return to whatever is normal for you.”

-Implant: “This implant is good for up to 3 years, but if you want to get pregnant before then, or you would like it removed for any reason, come in, we will remove it and your ability to get pregnant will return to whatever is normal for you immediately.”
+“This implant is good for up to 4 years, but if you want to get pregnant before then, or you would like it removed for any reason, come in, we will remove it and your ability to get pregnant will return to whatever is normal for you immediately.”

-*It is best is to refer to each method by its own name, and then refer to its effectiveness as one of its attributes (e.g., "works very well to prevent pregnancy").
+· It is best is to refer to each method by its own name, and then refer to effectiveness as one of its attributes (e.g., "works very well to prevent pregnancy").